zikriyeurkmezcengiz/ai-agents-for-beginners/03-agentic-design-patterns/README.md

   - Agent is easily discoverable and accessible for authorized users on any device or platform.
   - Agent supports multimodal inputs and outputs (sound, voice, text, etc.).
   - Agent can seamlessly transition between foreground and background; between proactive and reactive, depending on its sensing of user needs.
-  - Agent may operate in invisible form, yet its background process path and collaboration with other Agents is transparent to and controllable by the user.
+  - Agent may operate in invisible form, yet its background process path and collaboration with other Agents are transparent to and controllable by the user.

 ### Agent (Time)